paymento/paymento-token-vesting-contract/README.md

 ### Variables and Mappings

-The contract uses various variables and mappings to track token allocations, user balances, whitelists, and more.
+The contract uses various variables and mappings to track token allocations, user balances, and more.

 ### Constructor